-The Group financial statements consolidate those of the parent company and all of its subsidiary undertakings drawn up to 30 June 2021.
+The Group financial statements consolidate those of the parent company and all of its subsidiary undertakings drawn up to 30 June 2022.
 They have been prepared in accordance with applicable International Financial Reporting Standards as adopted by the UK and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
 All references to IFRS in these statements refer to IFRS as adopted by the UK.

-The financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared under the historical cost convention, with investments being valued under fair value through profit or loss.